 Welcome to Hugh Lamb Online

 For 46 years, Hugh Lamb collected and edited vintage tales of the supernatural and macabre, carving out for himself a reputation as one of the UK’s foremost authorities on Victorian ghost stories and other vintage tales of terror.
 This website, created and run by family and friends, with some input from the late man himself, is intended as a one-stop resource for all things Hugh Lamb!

 If you’d like to know more about the man behind the books, then this is your place.
-He’d be the first to claim that his books are the most interesting thing about him, but we’ll let you be the judge of that.
+He would have been the first to claim that his books are the most interesting thing about him, but we’ll let you be the judge of that.

 Interested in Hugh’s output since his first publication in 1972?
 Use this comprehensive bibliography to follow Hugh’s career as a highly respected anthologist of vintage tales of the macabre.